Best Weather Station Manufacturer | Coda Sensors

 Electrochemical Sensors

-Electrochemical sensors are widely used in water quality monitoring due to their high sensitivity, selectivity, and relatively low cost.
-They work on the principle of electrochemical reactions.
-The measurement focuses on the analyte, which is the substance.
-When the analyte interacts with the sensor’s electrode, it creates an electrical signal.
-Researchers can measure this signal and link it to the concentration of the analyte.
-Researchers can use electrochemical sensors to measure a variety of water quality parameters, including pH, dissolved oxygen, and nutrient levels.
+When the analyte interacts with the sensor’s electrode, it makes an electrical signal.
+Researchers can measure this signal and connect it to the analyte’s concentration.
+They can use electrochemical sensors to test water quality.
+These sensors check factors like pH, dissolved oxygen, and nutrient levels.

 Optical Sensors